Philippines President Marcos Announces Ban on POGOS

 Interestingly enough, Chinese agencies support the pressure to crack down on POGOs.
 The Chinese government believes that by working together, both parties can bolster collaboration and efficiency.

-Only one month earlier, the Chinese authorities revealed they helped the authorities in the Philippines to close five offshore gambling operations.
-Moreover, they also assisted in the repatriation of almost 1,000 Chinese residents in the course of the past twelve months.
+In the past month alone, Chinese authorities helped the Philippines close five offshore gambling operations and assisted in the repatriation of nearly 1,000 Chinese residents over the past year.

-Back in April, the Chinese embassy in the Philippines issued its support for the shutdown of illegal operations targeting Chinese people.
-The embassy doubled down by saying that all forms of gambling in mainland China are illegal, and that’s why it will support efforts to crack down on casino sites related to unlawful activities.
+Back in April, the Chinese embassy in the Philippines expressed its support for shutting down illegal gambling operations targeting Chinese nationals.
+It reiterated that all forms of gambling are illegal in mainland China and pledged to back the Philippines in tackling related crimes.

-China hopes to protect its national interests by supporting the operations, while the Philippines seeks to restore law and order.
-Regarding the collaboration between the two countries, Marcos stated that although it was a hard path to walk, the joint work would “solve many of the problems” the parties had been encountering.
+China aims to protect its national interests through cooperation, while the Philippines seeks to restore law and order.
+President Marcos concluded that though collaboration may be challenging, the joint efforts between the two nations would “solve many of the problems” both have been facing.